evanvietorisz/Monet/documentation.md

 - How to change the pipeline to load fish embryos
 - How to do clustering
 - Function documentation
     -  Key functions in the pipeline
     - Other helpful functions
     - Aux and helper
-- Outdated or obsolete

 ---